 In addition to the Carnival Procession, each New Year LSB takes part in the local pantomime.
 This is the perfect opportunity for our students to find their feet in performance, if they so wish.

 You may wish to dance as a hobby, for exercise or more professionally in the future; whatever your reasons, all ages and abilities are catered for at Lyme School of Ballet.

-Miss Freya Lovett (School Principal and Teacher)
+Miss Freya Lovett (School Principal)

 Miss Freya is studying for the Royal Academy of Dance’s BA (Hons) Dance Education degree and already holds a Level 4 Certificate and Level 5 Diploma in Dance Education.

 Miss Freya is an experienced dancer having completed all Royal Academy of Dance Graded Ballet Examinations from Pre-Primary to Grade 8 (Distinction), and Intermediate Foundation, Intermediate and Advanced 1 of their Vocational Graded Syllabi.
 She has been Jill’s student since she was 14 years old and began working as an assistant at Lyme School of Ballet aged 16.